resistance-protocol/litepaper/README.md

 - The innovation fund will receive 5% of all capital inflow until the final PF got reached.
 Once the final PF got reached the innovation fund will receive 50% of all capital inflow.
 - The initial bond discount will be 5%.
+The initial vesting term will be 7 days.
-The initial bond volume will be around 400 DAI per minute, meaning 576k per day.
-The initial max payout per bond will be 100k.
+  The initial bond volume will be 400 DAI per minute, meaning 576k per day at 100% bond volume right below PC.
+The initial max payout per bond will be a static 100k.
 - The liquidity pairs for RSX pools at launch will include several stablecoins.
 - There will be a whitelist system in place at launch.
 - There will not be any founder nor team tokens.
 There will be an option for a